supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - When finding candidate keys, eliminate the options based on the RHS of the FDs and test out the remaining options using closure instead of finding out all the candidate keys.
 - Since sets of attributes are used, for counting the different combinations, subsets counting can be used to find out the different possible combinations.

-- To prove or verify a FD, always use closure method as it is easy and fast rather than fiddling with Armstrong's axioms.
+- To prove or verify a FD is inferred by an FD set, always use closure method as it is easy and fast rather than fiddling with Armstrong's axioms.
+Take the closure of the given FD and check in the given FD set, whethere the RHS can be obtained or not.

 - Given a relation, always start checking from the highest normal form and descend.
 BCNF $\to$ 3NF $\to$ 2NF.
 Because if $R$ is in 3NF, then it is definitely in 2NF, you can stop there.
 - Only BCNF completely removes redundancies due to FDs, the lower normal forms may still cause redundancies due to FDs.